 Example - std::from_chars

-The problem is that on some compilers (GCC and Clang), as of July 2019 not all conversions are possible.
-For example, in MSVC you can convert into integral types and also into floating point types, but GCC and Clang offer only integer support.
+The problem is that on some compilers (GCC and Clang), as of June 2021 not all conversions are possible.
+For example, since MSVC 2019 16.4 and GCC 11 you can convert into integral types and also into floating point types, but Clang offers only integer support.

 template <typename T>